MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 Apart from various operators, Power Automate enables you to create dynamic selectors using variables.
 If the value of a selector's attribute depends on calculations and results of previous actions, replace the hard-coded value with a variable.

-To use a variable in a selector, populate manually its name enclosed by percentage signs (**%**) or use the variables button.
-Variables can be used in both visual editor and text editor.
+To use a variable in a selector, populate its name manually enclosed by percentage signs (**%**) or use the variables button.
+Variables can be used in both the visual and text editor.
 You can find more information about the percentage notation in [Use variables and the % notation](variable-manipulation.md).

 If you use a variable in the **Name** attribute of the Notepad example, the selector should be **:desktop > window[Name="%WindowName%"][Process="Notepad"]**.